brettcutt/the-chefs-desire/tests/testing.md

 - C. Sign In Form
   1. An incorrect username, password or both displays a flash message telling the user.
-  2. Successful input of a username and password redirect users to the 'my recipes' page.
+  2. Successful input of a username and password, redirects users to the 'my recipes' page.
   3. The close button closes the sign in form.

 - D. Search forms/ buttons
   1. Each search button opens the appropriate search form.
-  2. The same button becomes highlighted on click and unhighlight on form close or other button clicks.
+  2. When a button is clicked on, it becomes highlighted.
+When new button is clicked on, it becomes hightlighted and the previous button becomes unhighlighted.
   3. When criteria is searched, the page is redirected to the 'search results' page.
   4. The appropriate search criteria was found.
   5. The close button closes the search form.